coqui-ai/STT-models/komi/itml/MODEL_CARD.md

-# Model card for Komi STT
+# Model card for Komi-Zyrian STT

 Jump to section: